PongoEngine/famuz/README.md

 ## Disclaimer

-This project is on hold while I work on a tool for Renoise.
+This project is on hold until I have more time.
 The goal of this project is to compose music and use as a source for other DAWs.
 There is a lot of work left to go.
 It is in an operable but not midi producing state.

 # Famuz